ShriD123/ShriD123/README.md

 ### Hi there 👋
 I'm Shri!
-I'm a Caltech graduate (Class of 2022) looking to work on projects related to data science, mathematical modelling, simulation, and applied AI/ML.
+I'm a Caltech graduate (Class of 2022) looking to work on projects related to data science, mathematical modelling, simulation, and/oe applied AI/ML.

 Blurbs for each Repo: